dltxio/terra-airdrop/README.md

 ### Create distribution list
 Generate a snapshot from the last block:
 `npx ts-node ./src/generateSnapshot.ts <PAGE_LIMIT_NUMBER>`
+To ensure all delegators are loaded for the block, the integer `9007199254740991` may be used for the page limit.
 This will save an `airdrop.json` file in the root directory:
 ```json
 {